cheery/snakelisp/README.md

 The snakelisp is lexically scoped.
 Every function defines a boundary.
 Inside the boundary one is free to bind new values with `let` -list.
 Variables in higher scope can be set with `set` -labelled list.

+## Functions

+Functions are formed with `func` -label.
+The first expression inside the label must be an argument list.
+Remaining expressions are interpreted as the body of the function.
+If there's no specific label, they are function calls.

+When a function is called, the arguments are passed by value and bound to the scope using the argument list.
+Along the arguments a continuation is passed along, which represents remaining computation.
+The control flow returns to the continuation when evaluator finishes evaluating body of the function.

+## Infix

+Lists labeled with `infix` have their second element swapped with the first element.
+They are otherwise interpreted as calls.

+## Control flow constructs

+Lists labeled `cond` are conditional constructs.
+It is an array of lists.
+Each list has a condition in the head.
+If the condition evaluates true, the remaining of the list is evaluated.
+Only one list is evaluated completely.
+The last element may be `else` -labeled, meaning it will be evaluated if earlier conditions do not evaluate `cond`.

+Lists labeled `while` contain condition in the head.
+If that condition evaluates true, the remaining of the list is evaluated, then `while` tries to evaluate again.

 ## Continuation passing as evaluation strategy

 The snakelisp is compiling itself into continuation passing style as the intermediary form.
 The current compilation strategy follows the Cheney on the M.T.A. -paper.
 It is not suitable for interactive evaluation, so it will be supplied with an interpreter later on.